braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/users_and_subscriptions.md

 Braze determines these states with __push tokens__, which can grant permission to send push notifications to your user - this is called ["Push Enabled"](#push-enabled).

-Individual user profiles can be exported in the JSON format using the users/export/ endpoints using Braze’s Rest API.
+Individual user profiles can be exported in the JSON format using the users/export/ [endpoints][3] using Braze’s REST API.
 Braze will return a push tokens object, that contains push enablement information per device, as well as an additional `notifications_enabled` parameter that will signify if a user blocked notifications from displaying (the [previous Android SDK](#before-android-sdk) version does not have the `notifications_enabled` parameter).

 {% alert note %}
   __Bounces__